INDElab/conversationkg/README.md

 # conversationkg
-Building knowledge graphs and analysis from dialogue
+Building knowledge graphs from dialogue and analyzing them

 Guide to directories